loinguyen1/Machine-Learning-Practices/README.md

 5.	oldbalanceOrg: balance before the transaction
 6.	newbalanceOrig: balance after the transaction
 7.	nameDest: recipient of the transaction
-8.	oldbalanceDest: initial balance of recipient before the transaction
+8.	oldbalanceDest: initial balance of the recipient before the transaction
-9.	newbalanceDest: the new balance of recipient after the transaction
+9.	newbalanceDest: the new balance of the recipient after the transaction
 10.	isFraud: fraud transaction

 Part 1